 There has been a massive spike in the vehicle theft numbers in 2017.
 Authorities believe the increase is related to the latest trend in crime: keyless car theft.
 Compared to over 600.000 vehicles that were stolen in 1992 in the UK, only 56.000 cars were stolen in 2016 which shows how successful third-party security systems have become.
 However, the number of stolen cars has increased to 89.000 in 2017 with a staggering 56% increase.
 Manufacturers have been implementing onboard security systems to the cars rendering them harder to steal but the latest crime wave – keyless car theft – revealed that car keys are the weakest link in the car security chain.
-One of the most worrying facts about keyless crime wave is that you can be targeted while drinking a coffee downtown or lying on your couch after a tiring day.
+One of the most worrying facts about the keyless crime wave is that you can be targeted while drinking a coffee downtown or lying on your couch after a tiring day.
 It goes to show how serious the keyless vehicle theft problem is.

 Luxury car owners have every right to be concerned about considering brand new vehicles are rather expensive investments while it’s so easy to steal them.
-Even teenagers exploit the keyless entry flaw to break into the vulnerable cars and steal anything of value by using the relay boxes.
+Even teenagers exploit the keyless entry flaw to break into vulnerable cars and steal anything of value by using the relay boxes.
 Key fobs are supposed to prevent a car engine from turning on without the presence of the key itself transmitting the correct radio frequency.
 However, scientists testing the relay box were able to intercept the signals sent between the key fob and the vehicle.
 Thieves use these sophisticated gadgets to trick the car into thinking the key is nearby, allowing them to enter the vehicle.

 High-end insurance firms are refusing to cover new Range Rover owners without secure parking in the UK, and it is a direct indication of how severe the keyless theft issue is.
 The problem has grown rapidly in the last year that forced the car owners to find alternative ways to prevent their vehicles from being stolen.
 Car owners aren’t totally helpless in this situation though.
 First order of business is to stop the hackers from acquiring the signal from the key fob inside the house.
-Faraday cages – a pouch or a box that blocks the radio signals emitted by the car key preventing the thieves to detect and amplify the signal- are the first line of defense against the carjackers.
+Faraday cages – a pouch or a box that blocks the radio signals emitted by the car key preventing the thieves to detect and amplify the signal- are the first line of defence against the carjackers.
 There are other defensive measures on the market that are considered old-fashioned such as car alarms and wheel locks that can be used to bolster a vehicle’s security.

 Vehicle GPS trackers can provide the ultimate security against car theft with state-of-the-art features such as geofence zones, sensors, and real-time location tracking.